maulana-md/Quartz-Pinandhita-Ronrigata/content/index.md

 # Commission Status

-~~We're open for commission!
+We're open for commission!
 Check ***Commission Guide*** below for details.
-Send us email at p.ronrigata@gmail.com to commission a translation.~~
+Send us email at p.ronrigata@gmail.com to commission a translation.

-Commission are currently closed, but we're reopening soon after sorting stuffs out!

 # Welcome!